Viola Vs Violin – Differences, Similarities, History, And More

 One of the most noticeable between the viola and the violin lies in their size and shape.
 The violin is smaller, measuring around 14 inches in length, while the viola is slightly larger, typically ranging between 15 and 16.5 inches.
 This size disparity affects the overall sound and tonal qualities produced by each instrument.

 Moreover, the shape of the viola and the violin also varies.
 The violin boasts a characteristic hourglass shape, with rounded upper and lower bouts.
 On the other hand, the viola has a broader body, with wider bouts and a deeper middle section.
-These differences in size and shape influence the instrument’s playing characteristics and sound projection.
+These in size and shape influence the instrument’s playing characteristics and sound projection.

 Range and Sound